httpwg/http-extensions/draft-ietf-httpbis-expect-ct.md

 Expect-CT header field, the UA MAY behave as if the max-age were effectively 60 days.
 (One way to achieve this behavior is for the UA to simply store a value of 60 days instead of the 90-day value provided by the Expect-CT host.)

+### Reporting {#header-field-processing-reporting}

+If the UA receives, over a secure transport, an HTTP response that includes an Expect-CT header field with a `report-uri` directive, and the connection does not comply with the UA's CT Policy (i.e., the connection is not CT-qualified), and the UA has not already sent an Expect-CT report for this connection, then the UA SHOULD send a report to the specified `report-uri` as specified in
+{{reporting-expect-ct-failure}}.

 ## Evaluating Expect-CT Connections for CT Compliance {#expect-ct-compliance}